Building safety duties for designers

 You must provide this information:

 Residents have a legal right to request building safety information from you.
-You must respond to these requests within prescribed timeframes.
+You must respond to these requests as soon as reasonably practicable.

 Residents can request access to: